-Through this project, EngenderHealth is working to:
+Through this project, EngenderHealth works to:

-- Integrate quality assurance and quality improvement supervision and training into all activities;
+- Integrate quality assurance and quality improvement supervision and training into all activities

-- Ensure accurate reporting and use of data for decision-making, especially for contraceptive security;
+- Ensure accurate reporting and use of data for decision making, especially for contraceptive security

 The Country Programs

-By 2015, the DRC will be home to 3.2 million more women of reproductive age than in 2007 (using EngenderHealth’s Reality Check tool for projections).
-The total fertility rate is high (6.3 lifetime births per woman), and access to health care is limited, leading to poor health outcomes.
-Given the long history of conflict in the DRC, family planning programs have only begun to gain funding and momentum, and there is great need for increased access to contraception, including long-acting reversible contraceptive (LARC) methods such as implants and IUDs.
-In Kinshasa alone, 30.4% of married women of reproductive age have an unmet need for family planning.
-To address this gap and expand access to contraception, EngenderHealth is implementing ExpandFP in Kinshasa, a city of more than 10 million people.
+By 2017, the DRC will be home to 4.7 million more women of reproductive age than in 2007 (according to EngenderHealth’s Reality Check tool).
+The total fertility rate is high (6.6 lifetime births per woman), and access to health care is limited, leading to poor health outcomes.
+Given the long history of conflict in the DRC, preventive health care services such as FP are just beginning to gain momentum, and there is a great need for increased access to contraception, including long-acting reversible contraceptives (LARCs) such as implants and IUDs.
+In Kinshasa alone, 30% of married women of reproductive age have an unmet need for FP.
+To address this gap and expand access to contraception, EngenderHealth is implementing ExpandFPin Kinshasa, a city of more than 10 million people.

-In the first year of the project, more than 11,600 clients received family planning services in Kinshasa, of which approximately 74% voluntarily adopted implants In Year 2, ExpandFP successfully served an additional 23,400 more clients with FP services, of which approximately 89% voluntarily adopted implants as their FP method.
-Anecdotal evidence points to several reasons for this large uptake of implants, including: large latent demand for this highly effective method; the fact that it is a new option for women; and recent training and quality improvement activities by multiple donors.
-In 2015, ExpandFP will conduct a client study in the DRC, Uganda, and Tanzania to better understand women’s perceptions of quality and method choice.
+In the first year of the project, more than 11,600 clients received FP services in Kinshasa, of which approximately 74% voluntarily adopted implants In Year 2, ExpandFP successfully served an additional 23,400 more clients with FP services, of which approximately 89% voluntarily adopted implants as their FP method.
+Anecdotal evidence points to several reasons for this large uptake of implants, including: substantial latent demand for this highly effective method; the fact that it is a newer option for women in Kinshasa; and recent training and quality improvement activities by multiple donors.
+In 2015, ExpandFPconducted a client study in the DRC, Tanzania, and Uganda to better understand women’s perceptions of quality and method choice.
 The study revealed that clients in all service approaches overwhelmingly came to the service with a method in mind, the majority citing hormonal implants.
 In all three countries, surveyed clients stated that they were satisfied with the quality of services provided and were able to receive their method of choice.